Save big (up to $1,875) on small business tools with our free membership, business.com+

 2. Choose the right social media networks.

-It’s wise to secure a username for your company on every social media network to prevent any confusion down the line.
+It’s wise to secure a username for your company on every social media network to prevent confusion later.
 But while your business should have multiple social media accounts, it’s best to focus your efforts on a few networks that make the most sense for your brand.

 Consider the platforms where your audience spends the most time.
 If your customers aren’t inclined to scroll through Facebook, creating Facebook posts would be a waste of energy.
-However, part of choosing the right social media sites to use includes understanding what makes each one unique and how to best use it.
+However, part of choosing the right social media sites to use includes understanding what makes each one unique and how to use it best.
 Different social networks require different strategies and tailored content.

 “Every social platform has distinct cultures, users, behaviors and content formats,” said Miner.
 “Brands can no longer afford to take a one-size-fits-all approach to social.
 It comes across as tone-deaf when content is not contextualized to the specific platform it appears on.
 This increases the chances of something getting ‘lost in translation’ between a brand and consumers.”